Karl Maria Wiligut: Occult involvement

 In 1889, Wiligut joined the Schlaraffia, a quasi-masonic lodge.
 When he left the lodge in 1909, he held the rank of knight and the office of chancellor.
 His first book, Seyfrieds Runen, was a collection of poems about the Rabenstein at Znaim on the Austrian-Moravian border; it was published in 1903 under his full real, name and an added moniker, "Lobesam."
 His next book, Neun Gebote Gots, followed in 1908, in which Wiligut first claimed to be the heir to the ancient tradition of Irminism.
 Both List and Wiligut were influenced by Friedrich Fischbach's 1900 Die Buchstaben Gutenbergs.
+From 1908, Wiligut was in contact with the occult group Ordo Novi Templi in Vienna.

 Wiligut claimed to be in the tradition of a long line of Germanic mystic teachers, reaching back into prehistoric times.
 He also claimed to have spiritual powers that allowed him direct access to genetic memories of his ancestors thousands of years in the past.

-From 1908, Wiligut was in contact with the occultist Ordo Novi Templi in Vienna.
-Wiligut claimed that the Bible had originally been written in Germanic, and testified to an "Irminic" religion – Irminenreligion or Irminism – that contrasted with Wotanism.
+Wiligut was influenced by the "Aryo-Christian" ideas of Jörg Lanz von Liebenfels, which proclaimed a European origin of Christianity.
+Wiligut claimed that the Bible had originally been written in a Germanic language, and testified to an "Irminic" religion – Irminenreligion or Irminism – that contrasted with Guido von List's Wotanism.
+Wiligut identified Irminism as the true German ancestral religion, claiming that List's Wotanism and Armanen runes was a schismatic false religion.
 He claimed to worship a Germanic god "Krist", whom Christianity was supposed later to have appropriated as their own savior Christ.